acouvreur/sablier/README.md

 - Support for Docker containers
 - Support for Docker swarm mode, scale services
-- Support for Kubernetes Deployments
+- Support for Kubernetes Deployments and Statefulsets
 - Start your container/service on the first request
 - Dynamic loading page (cloudflare or grafana cloud style)
 - Automatic scale to zero after configured timeout upon last request the service received